-- 18.1 This policy will be reviewed on an annual basis by the Deputy CEO. - 18.2 This policy will also be reviewed in light of any changes to statutory guidance, feedback from parents, staff or pupils, and issues in the school or local area that may need addressing. - 18.4 Any changes made to this policy will be communicated to all staff, parents and, where necessary, pupils.
+- 18.1 This policy will be reviewed on an annual basis by the Trust Lead for RSHE and the CEO. - 18.2 This policy will also be reviewed in light of any changes to statutory guidance, feedback from parents, staff or pupils, and issues in the school or local area that may need addressing.

+18.4 Any changes made to this policy will be communicated to all staff, parents and, where necessary, pupils.